Microsoft Entra Verified ID architecture overview

-By combining centralized and decentralized identity architectures for operating inside and outside of trust boundaries, complexity and risk can be reduced and limited relationships become easier to manage.
+By combining centralized and decentralized identity architectures for operating inside and outside of trust boundaries at Woodgrove, complexity and risk can be reduced and limited relationships become easier to manage.

 Changes over time

-Woodgrove will add and end business relationships with other organizations and will need to determine when centralized and decentralized identity architectures are used.
+Woodgrove adds new and ends current business relationships with other organizations and needs to determine when centralized and decentralized identity architectures are used.

-By combining centralized and decentralized identity architectures, the responsibility and effort associated with identity and proof of identity is distributed, risk is reduced, and the user doesn't risk releasing their private information as often or to as many unknown verifiers.
+By combining centralized and decentralized identity architectures, the responsibility and effort associated with identity and proof of identity is distributed, risk is .
+The user doesn't risk releasing their private information as often or to as many unknown verifiers.
 Specifically:

 - In centralized identity architectures, the IDP issues credentials and performs verification of those issued credentials.
-Information about all identities is processed by the IDP, either storing them in or retrieving them from a directory.
-IDPs may also dynamically accept security tokens from other IDP systems, such as social sign-ins or business partners.
+The IDP processes information about all identities.
+It either stores them in a directory or retrieves them from a directory.
+Optionally, IDPs can accept security tokens from other IDP systems, such as social sign-ins or business partners.
 For a relying party to use identities in the IDP trust boundary, they must be configured to accept the tokens issued by the IDP.

 How decentralized identity systems work